NguyenBaPhucITITIU20278/datascience/README.md

 <h1 align="center">Data Science & Data Visualization</h1>
     <br />
     <h2 align="center">Number of deaths in Covid-19</h2>
+  -----How to open the project------
+- After cloning and pulling the code to your IDE, you can open the Case.html file to start the dashboard
 <!-- TABLE OF CONTENTS -->

 # Table of contents :round_pushpin:

 1: [Introduction](#Introduction)